folio-org/folio-ansible/vagrant.md

 # Build a working development FOLIO installation from source

-This repository contains two sample Vagrantfiles, an Ansible playbook and roles to build a development environment for FOLIO.
-The Vagrantfiles create a VirtualBox VM based on the "[debian/contrib-jessie64](https://atlas.hashicorp.com/debian/boxes/contrib-jessie64)" image on Atlas (for shared folder support).
+This repository contains a sample Vagrantfile, an Ansible playbook and roles to build a development environment for FOLIO.
+The Vagrantfile creates a VirtualBox VM based on the "[debian/contrib-jessie64](https://atlas.hashicorp.com/debian/boxes/contrib-jessie64)" image on Atlas (for shared folder support).
 The root of the project directory is shared with the VM at the /vagrant mountpoint.
 In